 Grizzly bears are an essential part of a healthy, fully functioning environment in Alberta.
 Their large home ranges make grizzlies an “umbrella” species for land use planning and management.
 This means that managing the landscape for grizzly bear populations also provides habitat for many other species, helps maintain healthy aquatic ecosystems and fisheries, and protects clean and abundant supplies of water for downstream users.

-Although Alberta’s grizzly bear recovery plan was written by grizzly bear scientists with input from a team of committed citizens from a variety of sectors, and approved by the Alberta government in 2004, it is largely not implemented.
+The grizzly bear recovery plan for Alberta, released in 2008, is being updated by the Government of Alberta this year, setting the direction and implementation for grizzly bear recovery until 2019.
+Although Alberta’s current grizzly bear recovery plan was written by grizzly bear scientists with input from a team of committed citizens from a variety of sectors, and approved by the Alberta government, it has largely not been implemented.
 This lack of implantation threatens the future of grizzly bears in Alberta.
+The next plan will need real commitments for on-the-ground actions to help recover grizzly bears in Alberta.

 Albertans are proud of our world-class wildlife.
 In particular, grizzly bears symbolize the wild and free spaces that Albertans and visitors value.
 We need to safeguard the long-term health and management of these iconic animals or we may not have them tomorrow.
 There is room in Alberta for recreation, ranching, and resource development, but we also need to conserve and connect our best wildlife habitat as we manage our resources.
 That means using the best science for protecting the habitat which grizzly bears, elk, bighorn sheep, trout and other wildlife need to survive.